quicwg/base-drafts/draft-ietf-quic-recovery.md

 Endpoints can also use coalesced packets (see Section 12.2 of
-{{QUIC-TRANSPORT}}) to ensure that each datagram elicits at least one acknowledgement.
+{{QUIC-TRANSPORT}}) to ensure that each datagram elicits at least one acknowledgment.
 For example, a client can coalesce an Initial packet containing PING and PADDING frames with a 0-RTT data packet and a server can coalesce an Initial packet containing a PING frame with one or more packets in its first flight.